FlyingFi/Waterfront-analysis-0.3/README.md

 **What you need:**
 - Grasshopper in Rhino 6 or 7 for either windows or mac.
 - Install 'Caribou' (must) & 'Human' (maybe) to allow the definition to work properly.
-- Download OpenStreet Map data, suggested file size of 50MB.
+- Download OpenStreet Map data, suggested file size of 50MB (make sure the OpenStreet Map data is good quality, otherwise it does not work well)

 **The result map consisting layers of:**
 - A base layer - coastline & major railways & waterways